JuliaML/DensityRatioEstimation.jl/README.md

 <sup>1</sup> We use the naming convention of prefixing the type name with `u` for the unconstrained variant of the corresponding estimator.

-The fourth argument `optlib` specifies the optimization package used to implement the estimator.
+The keyword argument `optlib` specifies the optimization package used to implement the estimator.
 Some estimators are implemented with different optimization packages to facilitate the usage in different environments.
 In the example above, users that already have the [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) package in